-- 520 An example for the implementation of a custom run module embedded in a custom workflow can be found in Fig. 15.
-The custom run module named CustomStage inherits from the base class RunEnvironment (l.
-4) and calls its constructor (l.
+An example for the implementation of a custom Run Module embedded in a custom Workflow can be found in Fig. 15.
+The custom Run Module named CustomStage inherits from the base class Run Environment (1.
+4) and calls its constructor (1.
 8) on initialization.
-The CustomStage expects a single parameter (test_string, l.
-7), that is used during the run method (l.
-11 15).
-The run method first logs two information messages by using the test_string parameter (l.
-12 13).
-Then it extracts the value of the parameter epochs (l.
-14) that has been set in the ExperimentSetup (l.
+The CustomStage expects a single parameter (test\string, 1.
+7), that is used during the run method (1.
+11 - 15).
+The run method first logs two information messages by using the test\string parameter (1.
+12 - 13).
+Then it extracts the value of the parameter epochs (1.
+14) that has been set in the Experiment Setup (1.
 21) from the data store and logs the value of this parameter too.
-To run this custom run module is has to be included in a workflow.
-First an empty - workflow is created (l.
-19) and then individual run modules are attached (l.
-21 23).
-As last step, this new defined workflow is executed by calling the run method (l.
+To run this custom Run Module is has to be included in a Workflow.
+First an empty workflow is created (1.
+19) and then individual Run Modules are attached (1.
+21 - 23).
+As last step, this new defined workflow is executed by calling the run method (1.
 25).